ithauront/fast-feet-nest/README.md

 This approach does not rely on automated scripts or complex scheduling functionalities that would require the application to be continuously operational, simplifying maintenance and system operation.

-### Future Enhancements:
+### Future Enhancements

 Should the application scale and operational complexities increase, there is potential to implement periodic automated notifications.
 Such enhancements would involve setting up scheduled tasks to automatically alert administrators of PackageItems that have been unassigned for an extended period.
 I chose not to implement this functionality at this stage to maintain system simplicity and avoid the overhead associated with continuous operation requirements.
 However, this feature could be revisited and implemented as part of future upgrades to meet growing administrative needs.

 ## Password Reset Flow